ilealm/learning-journal/coders-computers.md

 ![](coding.jpeg)

-# For develop a page, we need a text editor
+# For developing a page, we need a text editor

 Chose a text editor is hard.
 And is really important!
 A bad choice can be reflected in a lot of waste time, effort and frustration.